Next: Supernatural S 05 E 21 Two Minutes To Midnight

 - Cliffhanger: Whether or not Bobby takes Crowley up on his offer to find Death if Bobby "lends" him his soul isn't revealed until "Two Minutes to Midnight" (S05, E21).

 - Compensating for Something: Crowley boasts that his hellhound is bigger.
 We have to take his word for that, of course.
+This becomes funnier when you find out why Crowley sold his soul in the first place.

 - Continuity Nod: